Leafwing-Studios/fop-rules/docs/character-options/classes/touched.md

 Whenever you use the Balance of Power: Host feature, you may spend 2 additional essence.
 If you do, your basic attacks are automatically critical hits if they land until the start of your next turn.

-Whenever you use the Balance of Power: Companion feature, you may spend 8 additional life.
+Whenever you use the Balance of Power: Companion feature, you may choose to lose 8 additional life.
 If you do, your special attacks are automatically critical hits if they land until the start of your next turn.

 This feature works differently in concert with the Unleash major action, as these attacks are already automatically critical hits if they land.
 Instead: